Art at Crystalbrook Albion

 The beautifully sculpted staircase at Little Albion is adorned by a bespoke selection of artworks by celebrated Australian artist Ann Cape which were exclusively commissioned for Little Albion.
 Ann Cape was selected to produce a series of seven portraits (oils and acrylic on Italian linen) of notable characters from the Surry Hills summoning up its notorious past.

 Born in Dubbo New South Wales (10 March 1881 and died February 1964), Kathleen was an Australian underworld figure who rose to prominence as an illegal trader of alcohol and cocaine dealer from her home in Surry Hills, Sydney.
 During the first half of the twentieth century, Kate Leigh was a leading figure in the notorious Sydney razor gang wars and a rival to Tilly Divine.

 The poetry room

-A series of books opened up behind a glass panel...inspired by the Pantheon in Rome.
+A series of books opened up, inscribed upon, coloured in and featuring crossed out passages, behind a glass panel...inspired by the Pantheon in Rome.